learn-co-curriculum/javascript-first-class-functions/README.md

 }
 ```

 Okay, that cuts down _slightly_ on how much code we need to write.
-What if we do the same for lifting weights and swimming?
+Let's do the same thing for lifting weights and swimming:

 ```js
 function liftWeights() {